stackery/demo-conditional-examples/README.md

 }
 ```

-## Key Contents of the IAC Template (automatically defined with conditional logic by Stackery)
+## Key Contents of the IAC Template (automatically created by Stackery)

 ### Resource Section: